MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 To optimize telemetry for your workload, instrument your application to generate the following data:

-- [Logs](/azure/azure-monitor/logs/data-platform-logs) are timestamped records of discreet events.
+- [Logs](/azure/azure-monitor/logs/data-platform-logs) are timestamped records of discrete events.
 There are three forms of logs: plain text, structured, and binary.

 - [Distributed tracing logs](/azure/azure-monitor/app/distributed-trace-data) allow you to see the path of a request as it travels through different services and components.